Fast solution of Sylvester-structured systems for spatial source separation of the Cosmic Microwave Background: Solving the Linear System

 \section{Solving the Linear System}

 Although $\vek Q$ is only semi-positive definite, $\widehat{\vek Q}$ will be positive definite.
 As is often the case, the sparsity of $\widehat{\vek Q}$ does not guarantee that its Cholesky decomposition will be sparse.
 One could consider sparse direct methods (see, e.g., \cite{GilbertSchreiber:1992:Sparse-parallel-cholesky}) in this setting, but this problem has so much additional structure that we explore matrix-free approaches which take advantage of Kronecker structure.
-Thus, we do not consider sparse-direct methods in this paper.
+Thus, we do not consider sparse-direct methods in this paper, though we do use SuperLU \cite{superlu_smp99, superlu_ug99, superlu-userguide-li05} as an inner solver for a method suggested in \cite{kohller} against which we test our proposed solvers, cf. \Cref{section:comparison-Kohller}.
+We also note that our descriptions of quantities arising in Kronecker form and the use reshaping to map between Kronecker form and unvectorised form is \emph{only a matter of presentation}.
+We do not advocate reshaping to go between Kronecker and unvectorised forms.